-The term blockchain refers to a technical concept that combines individual data records (e.g. transactions) into blocks and ensures data integrity with the aid of cryptographic procedures.
-The blocks are sequentially linked so that both the time sequence and the data integrity of the entire dataset is ensured.
-A manipulation of a data record would thus be detectable.
-With a blockchain, new data is combined into a new block and is then appended to the existing blockchain.
+Blockchain refers to a technical concept combining individual data records (e.g., transactions) into blocks and cryptographic procedures to ensure data integrity.
+To safeguard both the time sequence and data integrity of the entire dataset, blocks are sequentially linked.
+Manipulation of a data record would thus be detectable.
+With a blockchain, new data is combined into a new block and appended to the existing blockchain.

-Researchers are convinced that blockchain will revolutionize our economic system because it will create a robust trust system for decentralized cooperation.
+Researchers believe blockchain will revolutionize our economic system to create a robust trust system for decentralized cooperation.
 Brokers become superfluous.
 Assets that were blocked can now be traded.
-New services offered in public blockchain networks allow for greater efficiencieny and added value.
+New services offered in public blockchain networks allow for greater efficiencies and added value.

-A lot of research and work is still required to make blockchain useful on a wide variety of applications.
+A lot of research and work is still required to make blockchain valuable on various applications.
 The fields of application are manifold.
-A distributed ledger can show an account balance, the status of a contract (Smart Contracts) or ownership or origin relationships.
-All not in a single central database, but in many copies distributed all over the world.
+A distributed ledger can show an account balance, the status of a contract (Smart Contracts), or ownership or origin relationships.
+All are not in a single central database, but many copies are distributed all over the world.

 Cryptologic algorithms are the central element of blockchain technology.
-To interact with a blockchain, a cryptographic key pair must be generated.
+Interacting with a blockchain requires the generation of a cryptographic key pair.
 This pair consists of a public key that serves as an address and a private key that allows full access to this address.